awsdocs/aws-elemental-mediapackage-user-guide/doc_source/time-shifted.md

 **Note**
 You might notice that the manifest lags behind real time when you initially create a startover window on an endpoint\.
 This is because AWS Elemental MediaPackage starts filling the manifest from the start of the window, and works up to "now\."
 So if you have a 24\-hour startover window, MediaPackage fills the manifest starting 24 hours ago and working up to "now\."

 1. Ensure that content requests contain start and end parameters as needed\.
-AWS Elemental MediaPackage accepts requests for up to 9 or 18 hours of content, depending on the endpoint type\.
-For information about time\-shifted manifest length quotas by endpoint type, see [Live Hard Quotas](limits-live.md#hard-limits)\.
+AWS Elemental MediaPackage accepts requests for up to 24 hours of content\.

-   For packager\-specific rules about how you can notate the parameters, see [Rules for Start and End Parameters](#start-and-end-parameters-rules)\.
+   For packager\-specific rules about how you can notate the parameters, see [Rules for start and end parameters](#start-and-end-parameters-rules)\.

    The start and end parameters determine the time boundaries of the manifest\.
 These are the expected behaviors based on request start and end parameters:
-**Note**
-In all cases, the maximum manifest length is 9 or 18 hours, depending on the endpoint type\.
    + If both start and end parameters are used in the URL, the resulting manifest has a fixed start and end time that correspond to the specified start and end parameters\.

      If the end time is in the future, the tags in the manifest are consistent with a live manifest\.
 Otherwise, if the end time is in the past, the tags in the manifest are consistent with a video on demand \(VOD\) manifest\.
-For information about the manifest differences, see [Live and VOD Manifest Reference](what-is-manifest.md)\.
+For information about the manifest differences, see [Live and VOD manifest reference](what-is-manifest.md)\.
    + If a start parameter is specified but not an end, the resulting manifest has a fixed start time that corresponds to the specified start parameter, and the end of the manifest grows as the live content progresses\.
-You can use a start time that’s up to 9 or 18 hours in the past, depending on the endpoint type\.
 **Note**
 For HLS output, many playback devices start playback at the current time \("now"\)\.
 To view the content from the actual start time of the playback window, viewers can seek back on the playback progress bar\.
    + If no parameters are specified, a standard manifest is generated starting "now" with no end time\.
    + If an end parameter is specified but no start, the manifest is generated in the same way as when no parameters are specified\.
 The manifest starts "now" and has no end time\.

-## Rules for Start and End Parameters<a name="start-and-end-parameters-rules"></a>
+## Rules for start and end parameters<a name="start-and-end-parameters-rules"></a>

 Start and end parameters denote the beginning and end of a time\-shifted manifest\.
 The playback device can append parameters to the end of a manifest request or include the parameters within the request\.